Fall-2022-IPRO-497/pick-a-flick/FacultyFeedback.md

 - Know who your sprint review lead is before the instructor arrives

 ## Week 10 ##
+- Board looks good - keep working on acceptance criterion, but Jackie has nice examples of good acceptance criterion
+- Nice sprint lead work today
+- Please be ready to demo - when you have working code demoing should not be a big deal

 ## Week 11 ##